 The US Botanic Garden is a gem to visit anytime, with its huge rainforest area, and hundreds of plants form all over the world.
 But Christmas in DC is a special time to visit, when the Botanic Garden has a special room dedicated to a full train display.
 The trains weave through all-natural, plant-based materials to create a wonderland of holiday fun.

-Surrounding the trains are poinsetties, Christmas trees, and various baubles and other decorations.
+Surrounding the trains are poinsettias, holiday decorations, and DC landmarks make from plants.
 It’s definitely a highlight of the Washington DC Christmas experience!
 Be sure to go either first thing in the morning or late in the day to avoid some of the crowds – it gets busy!

 Old Town Alexandria is always charming, but that’s especially true during Christmas in DC.
 Tons of homes and shops are decked with lights and window displays, and it’s a perfect area to partake in some old-fashioned holiday cheer.
 Wander through the adorable streets, choosing different hot chocolates or treats to test along the way.

-Not to be outdone, Mount Vernon, George Washington’s former estate, puts on a spectacular candlelight tour of its own.
+Not to be outdone, Mount Vernon, George Washington’s former estate, puts on a spectacular candlelight tour.
 You’ll be able to enjoy being guided by Revolutionary War-era characters, and be treated to cookies and cider as you tour.
 Few things could be more charming.

 Washington DC Christmas concert at the Basilica of the National Shrine of the Immaculate Conception